 The vast majority of our signage, branding and scrim on race day is generic for reuse year on year.
 In between events, our signage is securely stored so that it’s kept in good condition for maximum reuse.

-The LLHM does not hand out foil blankets to runners at the finish line as these are single use and not the most effective at keeping runners warm.
-We only use fleece blankets that the British Red Cross supply.
+The LLHM does not hand out foil blankets to runners at the finish line as these are single use and not the most effective at keeping runners warm in cold conditions.

 Discarded clothing on start line